floflo0/ascii-mc/README.md

 - Runs even in a TTY
 - Explore a nearly infinite world with plains, mountains, and deserts
 - Place and break blocks in the environment
+- Demo in web browser: <https://floflo0.github.io/ascii-mc/>

+## Web browser Demo

+The game can be compile to WebAssembly in order to run in web browser.
+However, this version of the game is very slow and if you really want to test the game properly, I really encourage you to test the native version.

+The game is available here: <https://floflo0.github.io/ascii-mc/>

 ## Build